 The Managing Board installed five separate risk committees, consisting of the Credit Risk Committee, the Asset Risk Committee, the Motor Insurance Risk Committee, the Operational Risk Committee and the Funding and Treasury Risk Committee.
-The latter replaced the Asset & Liability Committee during 2012.
-The Supervisory Board has a Remuneration Committee, an Audit Committee and a Credit Committee but no other Risk Committees since the relevant risk management areas are reviewed and discussed by all members of the Supervisory Board.
+The Supervisory Board has a Remuneration Committee, an Audit Committee and a Credit Committee but no separate risk committees since the relevant risk management areas are reviewed and discussed by all members of the Supervisory Board.

-The Managing Board committees act within their delegated authority and assist the Managing Board with respect to all matters related to their specific risk areas.
+The Managing Board committees act within their mandated authority and assist the Managing Board with respect to all matters related to their specific risk areas.
 All meetings have fixed agenda items relating to policies, exposure developments and risk reporting and minutes are made of all meetings.
-The Managing Board committees have a cross functional character, they are comprised of at least two members of the Managing Board and are chaired by the Senior Corporate Vice-President ("SCVP") Risk Management, except for the Funding and Treasury Risk Committee which is chaired by our Chief Financial Officer.
-All risk committees meet on a regular basis (minimum frequency of once per quarter) and have been given a delegated authority by our Managing Board.
+The Managing Board committees have a cross functional character as they are comprised of at least two members of the Managing Board and are chaired by the Senior Corporate Vice-President ("SCVP")

+Risk Management, except for the Funding and Treasury Risk Committee which is chaired by our Chief Financial Officer and the Information Security Board, which is chaired by the Chief Operating Officer.
+Only one Managing Board member participates in the Information Security Board and Funding and Treasury Risk Committee.